digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 * 7ZIP (for certain types of file formats only)

-In the introductory reading we found that file format research involves analysing hex and looking for byte sequences within the file format.
+File format research involves opening file formats in an encoding called hex and looking for common patterns, or byte sequences within the file format.
+Examples of this can be seen in the blog posts listed in the introductory reading section.
 Internally we use HxD **hex editor**, which is a free software and can be downloaded [here](https://mh-nexus.de/en/hxd/).
 Other software is available also.

 You will also need a **file format identification tool**, at The National Archives we use [DROID](https://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/) to analyse files.
 Please download a file format identification tool prior to starting your research, you can use DROID or other tools such as [Siegfried](https://www.itforarchivists.com/siegfried/) or [FIDO](https://openpreservation.org/tools).
 For this exercise the tool should use the data from the PRONOM database.